 How to Reframe the Error:

 The Quick Recovery Technique: When facing public embarrassment, use the 5-second rule: acknowledge the mistake with a slight smile, then quickly move on to the next topic.
 This proves to others that you have self-confidence and don't let small errors hinder your progress.
-This ability to move forward is a sign of maturity.

 Imagine your life as an experience reservoir.
 The more mistakes you've made and learned from (within the realm of harmless errors), the greater your ability to make better decisions in the future.
 The person who has never made a simple planning mistake might crumble when faced with a major challenge.